Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' notes.md

 	if person is on middle
 	    call person
-	else if person is earlier in book open to middle left half of book go back to line 3 else if person is later in book open to middle right half of book go back to line 3 else
+	else if person is earlier in book open to middle left half of book go back to line 3
+	else if person is later in book open to middle right half of book go back to line 3
+	else
 	    end

-	its not what you want ultimately but make some progress reuse your code and functions to make it more optimized
+	//its not what you want ultimately but make some progress
+	 //reuse your code and functions to make it more optimized